 build up a chain.
 This works fine for architectures where you're

-likely to find simple gadgets with no side effects or
+likely to find simple gadgets with no side effects or dependencies.

 Take the glibc on my system for example, a supposed trove of